 a) Foreign Traders

-Foreign trade accounts for about 5 percent of the turnover.
+Foreign trade accounts for about 5% of the turnover.
 Generally, companies sell and buy products in foreign countries.
-Additionally, they convert the profits from the foreign trade into domestic currency.
+Additionally, they convert the profits from foreign trade into domestic currency.

 b) Speculation for Profit

 Speculation accounts for about 95% of the turnover.
 Most traders in the foreign exchange market focus on the largest, most liquid currency pairs.
 Otherwise referred to as The Majors’, these include the Swiss Franc, the British Pound, the Euro, the Japanese Yen, the Australian Dollar, the Canadian Dollar and the US Dollar.
-Actually, more than 85 percent of daily forex trading affects these major currency pairs.
+More than 85% of daily forex trading affects these major currency pairs.